alexharri/website/posts/searching-and-navigating-git-commits.md

 <Image src="~/git-commit-4.png" width={460} />
 <SmallNote label="" center>Hooray!</SmallNote>

 Let's move past this toy example and try `git log -S` on a larger codebase.
-I'll use the Next.js codebase as an example and try and finding the commit that implemented a specific feature.
+I'll use the Next.js codebase as an example and try finding the commit that implemented a specific feature.

 ## Using `git log -S` in larger codebases